Key Points

 The floating gate transistor technology that is the basis for flash storage has been around since the late 1950s.
 However, it was not until 1980 that Fujio Masuoka, an engineer working for Toshiba, discovered a practical way to harness it for data storage.
 Over the next few years, he developed the NAND and NOR forms of flash memory that support countless devices today.
 Since its invention, flash storage has continued to improve both in performance and data capacity.

-Flash Memory: How It Worked
+Flash Memory: How It Works

 Before the invention of flash memory, most data storage happened on magnetic devices like hard or floppy disks.
 These storage devices worked well with early PCs.
 However, as processing speeds increased, users discovered the speed limitations of magnetic media.
 The time it took to read and write data began to impact performance.